Time and the Trickster

 AN: Welcome to the fourth story in the Guardians of the Universe series.
 If you have not read The Blond Girl, Defender of the Earth and the Companion Connection I strongly urge you to read those first otherwise you will be very lost very quickly.
 To all returning readers, thank you so much for all the awesome support you have given this series!
 This episode was inspired by the Sarah Jane Adventures episode Lost in Time, but I've made a lot of background changes to fill in some plot holes and questions that I had when watching the episode.

 Rose Tyler was nineteen years old and in her second year of university at Cambridge.
 At first glance a stranger wouldn't have noticed anything unusual about Rose Tyler.
 She was of average height, had a toned body from athletic pursuits and wore blue jeans with t-shirts and trainers just like a lot of kids in university.
-It wasn't her motorcycle, friendship with her favorite professor or even her simple approach to her hair and makeup that set her apart.
-Instead it was her knowledge of aliens and her history with different sentient species that set her apart.
+It wasn't her motorcycle, friendship with her favorite professor or even her concurrent degree in physics and computer science that set her apart.
+Instead it was her knowledge of aliens and her history with different sentient species that made her rather distinct.

-She had first encountered aliens at the age of eleven when an alien being known as the Pied Piper kidnapped children in her area.
-A few years later she was attacked by a living Mona Lisa straight up of its frame.
-Now at nineteen an average month for Rose included dealing with some alien threat to Earth and seeing her alien boyfriend, a time traveling humanoid known simply as the Doctor who had a complicated temporal relationship with her.
+She had first encountered aliens at the age of eleven when an alien being known as the Pied Piper kidnapped children in her area to feed on the fear it caused among parents.
+A few years later she was attacked by a living Mona Lisa straight out of her frame.
+Now at nineteen an average month for Rose included dealing with some alien threat to Earth and seeing her alien significant other: a time traveling humanoid known simply as the Doctor who had a complicated temporal relationship with her.

 Yet September had been quiet with Rose working in the UNIT labs with Malcolm, Toshiko and the newly arrived Kate and no exciting alien threats at all.
 October had typical for the average university students: returning to her apartment by the Cambridge Botanical Gardens, resuming classes and having dinner with the Chesterton's every other Sunday.
 It was now late October and the temperature drop had already occurred, leaving a chill in the air and the firm understanding in the population that winter was coming.
 So after nearly two months of calm with nothing interesting, at least not on Rose's scale of interesting, she was beginning to feel extremely bored.
 She'd gotten ahead on her schoolwork and had already written two of her first term papers just in an attempt to fill her hours.
 Rose had competed with some of the school fencers a few times, not using her real sword of course, taken a pottery class and finally read Malcolm's recent book on psychics.